Patrick-F-Hub/sql-challenge/README.md

 This is my completed Module 9 sql-challenge script and files.
+Attempt #2